-What is Behavioral Health?
+What is DBT Therapy?

 Behavioral health is a relatively new term in the healthcare field.
 If you’ve just come across the term or been told you need behavioral health services, you may not know what it means.